Over 1.5 cr jobs created in 9 organised sectors under Modi govt: Union minister Bhupender Yadav | Law-Order

 - India

 Union Minister for Labour and Employment Bhupender Yadav on Monday said more than 1.5 crore jobs have been created in nine organised sectors, including IT, manufacturing, trade and transport, during the nine-year rule of Narendra Modi government at the Centre.
-Yadav was speaking at a Rozgar Mela organised at the Central Ordnance and War Skills School (CSWT) of the Border Security Force (BSF) in Madhya Pradesh's Indore city.
+Yadav was speaking at a Rozgar Mela organised at the Central School of Weapon & Tactics (CSWT) of the Border Security Force (BSF) in Madhya Pradesh's Indore city.

 “More than 1.5 crore jobs have been created in nine organised sectors, including information technology, manufacturing, trade, transport, education, hospitality and medical sector, besides agriculture during the Modi government's tenure,” he said.